 The biotechnology industry is at an inflection point.
-For the first time in its history, the tools available for drug discovery are changing faster than the diseases they target.
-Companies that recognize this shift and build around AI from the ground up will define the next era of medicine.
-Those that treat AI as a bolt-on to traditional processes will find themselves increasingly unable to compete.
+For the first time in its history, the tools available for drug discovery are changing faster than many of the operating models used to run it.
+Companies that build around AI from the ground up will not simply do the old work a little faster; they will organize research, data, documentation, and decision-making differently.

 The AI-First Advantage